PandaManN7/CSIS-252-Group/AS_MakeFile/README.txt

 Optional but recommended (clean):

-4) To remove leftover files like "main.o" use the command: `${name in makeFile} clean.
+4) To remove leftover files like "main.o" use the command: `make clean`.